redhat-developer/devfile/docs/index.md

 ### Introduction
 Previously, two kind of recipes were available to bootstrap a cloud developer workspace and to make it portable: [Chefile](https://www.eclipse.org/che/docs/chefile.html) and [Factories](https://www.eclipse.org/che/docs/factories-getting-started.html#try-a-factory).
-As a continuation of this, the brand new `devfile` format was introduced, which combines simplicity and support for high variety of different tools available to develop a container based application.
+As a continuation of this, the brand new `devfile` format was introduced, which combines simplicity and support for high variety of different components available to develop a container based application.

 ### What the devfile consists of
 The minimal devfile sufficient to run a workspace from it, consists of the following parts:
  - Specification version
  - Name

- - A list of tools: the development tools and user runtimes
+Without any further configuration a workspace with default editor will be launched along with its default plugins which are configured on Che Server.
+By default, `Che Theia` is configured as a default one along with `Che Machine Exec` plugin.

 To get more functional workspace, the following parts can be added:
+ - A list of components: the development components and user runtimes
  - A list of projects: the source code repositories
  - A list of commands: actions to manage the workspace components like running the dev tools, starting the runtime environments etc...